 The FESTOS PALACE seen resting in Piraeus.
 She was also spending her first-ever season under her new name, which she inherited from her fleetmate and sister ship that is currently known as the KYDON PALACE.
 This change happened following the fleet reshuffle that was carried-out by Minoan Lines, whereupon they switched the ships serving the Piraeus-Heraklion line and the Piraeus-Chania line.
 The original FESTOS PALACE (built in 2001) was renamed KYDON PALACE and took over the service on the Piraeus-Chania line, whereas the MYKONOS PALACE which was previously operating there became the new FESTOS PALACE and was inserted on the Piraeus-Milos-Heraklion line.

 I then saw the CHAMPION JET 1, which was docked in Piraeus.
 Owned by Sea Jets since 2015, she was operating on the Piraeus-Mykonos-Naxos-Santorini line for two seasons, before her service was assigned to the WORLDCHAMPION JET (followed by the addition of Syros).
 As a result, she spent the summer of 2019 under charter to the Spanish company Naviera Armas.
 She returned to Sea Jets in 2020.

-Three notable high speed craft of the Cyclades seen together in Piraeus: the CHAMPION JET 2, the SUPEREXPRESS and the CHAMPION JET 1.
-All three of them were built in the Incat shipyard in Australia, which is the rival shipyard of Austal.
+Three notable high speed craft of the Cyclades seen together in Piraeus.
+These are the CHAMPION JET 2, the SUPEREXPRESS and the CHAMPION JET 1.
+All three of them were built in the Incat Shipyard in Australia, which is the rival shipyard of Austal.

 Next to them was the high speed trimaran SUPERSPEED of Golden Star Ferries, which was also built in Australia, back in 2001.